Athenian-Computer-Science/Lesson1-practice-template/README.md

   * Write a program that asks the user a question, saves their response in a variable and then prints a response using that variable.
 You get to choose the topic this time! 🎉

 ### Submitting your Repo
-* When you have completed each
+* When you have completed each task, commit and push to GitHub.
+* Go to the repo on GitHub and look for the green check mark (automatic testing passed.)
+  * See Canvas for more information